jonathanrocher/ets_tutorial/stage8.2_packaging_pyinstaller/README.md

 ```
 pysinstaller my_script.py
 ```
-Pysinstaller will create an application file and place it in a `dist/` folder next to your application.
+PyInstaller will create an application file (.exe if on Windows, executable if on POSIX systems) and place it in a `dist/` folder next to your application.
 You can run this executable as a command from the command-line, or by finding the icon in your OS file browser and opening it that way.

-PyInstaller tries to analyse your code and only include modules that it knows that your application will use, to make the resuling application file as small as possible.
+PyInstaller tries to analyse your code and only include modules that it knows that your application will use, to make the resulting application file as small as possible.
 This is magical, and as with all magical things there are a lot of options and things to tweak to make sure that the magic works.